jboss-fuse/sap-quickstarts/spring-boot/sap-qidoc-destination-spring-boot/README.md

 To build and run the quick start:

 1. Change your working directory to the `sap-qidoc-destination-spring-boot` directory.
-* Run `mvn clean install` to build the quick start.
+2. Run `mvn clean install` to build the quick start or `mvn clean install -Pjar` to build a runnable jar.
-* Run `mvn spring-boot:run` to start the Camel runtime.
+3. Run `mvn spring-boot:run` or `java -jar -Dloader.path=lib/ target/<jar_file>.jar` to start the Camel runtime.
-* In the console observe the contents of the IDoc processed by the route.
+4. In the console observe the contents of the IDoc processed by the route.
-* Execute the queued IDocs waiting in the inbound queue `QUICKSTARTQUEUE`.
+5. Execute the queued IDocs waiting in the inbound queue `QUICKSTARTQUEUE`.
 Using the SAP GUI, run transaction `SMQ2`, the Inbound Queue qRFC Monitor:
     a.
 Select the `QUICKSTARTQUEUE` queue.
     b.
 Display the queue contents (Edit > Display Selection).
     c.
 Select the entry for your Client connection and activate the queue (Edit > Activate).
-* Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
+6. Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
-* Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.
+7. Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.

 Deployment to OpenShift
 -----------------------